 - Step1: Pruning gomphrena is very easy.
 Only choose and cut the necessary branches.

-- Step2: choose the branches that seem deformed or makes a dense cluster in a particular spot.
+- Step2: choose the branches that seem deformed or make a dense cluster in a particular spot.

-- Step3: Cut only half or 1-inch portion above the stem.
+- Step3: Cut only half or a 1-inch portion above the stem.

 - Step4: Remove the branches that don’t look well or are damaged by any means.

 - Step1: Select the dead branches or old mature flowers.
 Deadheading is simply required to get rid of old branches that are drying.
 Even the dead flowers don’t look good for the garden.